Mabel K. Staupers: Biography

-During World War II, Staupers assembled support and fought to stop the usage of quotas in the military.
-Quotas were used in the military to restrict the number of black nurses the military hired.
+During World War II, Staupers assembled support and fought to end the use of quotas on number of black nurses in the military.

 While working as a private nurse in Washington and New York, Staupers helped establish the Booker T. Washington Sanatorium.
-It was the first and one of the few in-patient centers founded to care for African Americans who had tuberculosis, at a time when other hospitals refused black medical experts privileges or staffing positions.
-Staupers served as Superintendent for the Booker T. Washington Sanatorium from 1920 to 1922.
+It was the first and one of the few in-patient centers founded to care for African Americans with tuberculosis, at a time when other hospitals refused black medical experts privileges or staffing positions.
+Staupers was superintendent for the Booker T. Washington Sanatorium from 1920 to 1922.
 She used her influence and management skills and became executive secretary of the Harlem Committee of the New York Tuberculosis and Health Association, a position she held for twelve years.
 In December 1935, Staupers attended a gathering of African American women leaders, organized by Mary McLeod Bethune to establish the National Council of Negro Women.

+Staupers died on September 30, 1989, aged 99.